Altinn/altinn-studio-docs/content/solutions/altinn-apps/app/processhandling/_index.md

 weight: 200
 ---

-A app have a defined process.
-The process can consist of serveral type of task in different orders.
+A app have a defined business process.
+The business process can consist of serveral type of task in different orders.

-If you want details about the process architechture
+If you want details about the business process architechture see Business Process Architecture

 ## Tasks